altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/rsu/ug-rsu-agx3c-fpga.md

 The following items are required to run the RSU example.

 - Host PC running Ubuntu 22.04 LTS (other Linux versions may work too)
-- Minimum 48 GB of RAM, required for compiling the hardware designs
+- Minimum 48 GB of RAM, required for compiling the Quartus designs
-- Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1  for compiling the hardware projects, generating the flash images and writing to flash
+- Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1  for compiling the Quartus projects, generating the flash images and writing to flash
 - cmake/3.24.0  (build configuration tool) or above to build **LibRSU** library.
-- Access to Internet to download the hardware project archive, clone the git trees for U-Boot, Arm Trusted Firmware, Linux, zlib and LIBRSU and to build the Linux rootfs using Yocto.
+- Access to Internet to download the Quartus project archive, clone the git trees for U-Boot, Arm Trusted Firmware, Linux, zlib and LIBRSU and to build the Linux rootfs using Yocto.
 - [Agilex™ 3 C-Series Development Kit (DK-A3Y135BM16AEA)](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/agilex/a3y135b.html)  for running the example.

 ## Building Binaries